 -

-Corinth Canal - Starting your day in Athens, you’ll witness the engineering marvel that divides the Peloponnese from the mainland: the Corinth Canal.
-From a high vantage point, you can take in the best views of Corinth’s isthmus and marvel at the steep limestone walls as you watch vessels navigate the canal below.
+Corinth Canal - Starting from Athens, the day begins with the remarkable Corinth Canal, an engineering marvel that divides the Peloponnese from the mainland.
+From above, one can enjoy a stunning view of Corinth’s isthmus and admire the steep limestone walls while watching vessels navigate through the canal below.

 -

-Corinth Canal - Starting your day in Athens, you’ll witness the engineering marvel that divides the Peloponnese from the mainland: the Corinth Canal.
-From a high vantage point, you can take in the best views of Corinth’s isthmus and marvel at the steep limestone walls as you watch vessels navigate the canal below.
+Corinth Canal - Starting from Athens, the day begins with the remarkable Corinth Canal, an engineering marvel that divides the Peloponnese from the mainland.
+From above, one can enjoy a stunning view of Corinth’s isthmus and admire the steep limestone walls while watching vessels navigate through the canal below.

 The Corinth Canal links the Gulf of Corinth in the Ionian Sea with the Saronic Gulf in the Aegean Sea.
-It cuts through the narrow Isthmus of Corinth, effectively turning the Peloponnese into an island.
-The canal, dug at sea level without any locks, spans 6.4 kilometers (4 miles) in length and is only 21.4 meters (70 feet) wide at its base, making it too narrow for many modern ships.
+It cuts through the narrow Isthmus of Corinth, effectively separating the Peloponnese from the Greek mainland, arguably turning the peninsula into an island.
+The canal, dug at sea level, has no locks and measures 6.4 kilometers (4 miles) in length and 21.4 meters (70 feet) wide at its base, making it inaccessible to many modern ships.

-From a high vantage point, you can take in the best views of Corinth’s isthmus and marvel at the steep limestone walls as you watch vessels navigate the canal below. -
+From above, one can enjoy a stunning view of Corinth’s isthmus and admire the steep limestone walls while watching vessels navigate through the canal below. -

-The Diolkos - The Diolkos was an ancient paved trackway near Corinth that allowed boats to be moved overland across the Isthmus of Corinth.
-This shortcut helped ancient vessels avoid the lengthy and perilous journey around the Peloponnese peninsula.
-The phrase “as fast as a Corinthian,” coined by the comic playwright Aristophanes, suggests that the trackway was well-known and reputed for its speed.
+The Diolkos - The Diolkos was a paved trackway near Corinth in Ancient Greece that allowed boats to be transported overland across the Isthmus of Corinth.
+This shortcut enabled ancient vessels to avoid the lengthy and perilous circumnavigation of the Peloponnese peninsula.
+The phrase “as fast as a Corinthian,” coined by the comic playwright Aristophanes, suggests that the trackway was well-known and had a reputation for speed.

-The Diolkos primarily facilitated the transfer of goods, but during wartime, it also expedited naval campaigns.
-The roadway, which stretched between 6 km (3.7 miles) and 8.5 km (5.3 miles), was a primitive form of railway and operated from around 600 BC until the mid-1st century AD.
-It uniquely combined the principles of railways and overland ship transport on a scale unmatched in antiquity. -
+The Diolkos primarily facilitated the transfer of goods, but during wartime, it also served as a preferred method for expediting naval campaigns.
+The roadway, spanning 6 km (3.7 mi) to 8.5 km (5.3 mi), was a primitive form of railway, operating from around 600 BC until the mid-1st century AD.
+The Diolkos uniquely combined the principles of railway and overland ship transport in antiquity. -

-Ancient Corinth (Archaia Korinthos) - Corinth was a city-state located on the Isthmus of Corinth, the narrow land bridge connecting the Peloponnese to mainland Greece, roughly midway between Athens and Sparta.
+Ancient Corinth (Archaia Korinthos) - Corinth was a city-state on the Isthmus of Corinth, the narrow land strip connecting the Peloponnese to mainland Greece, situated roughly midway between Athens and Sparta.

-For Christians, Corinth is notable for the two letters of Saint Paul in the New Testament, First and Second Corinthians.
-It is also mentioned in the Acts of the Apostles as part of Paul’s missionary journeys.
+For Christians, Corinth is renowned from the two letters of Saint Paul in the New Testament, First and Second Corinthians.
+Corinth is also mentioned in the Acts of the Apostles as part of Paul the Apostle’s missionary journeys.
 Additionally, the second book of Pausanias’ Description of Greece is dedicated to Corinth.

 Ancient Corinth was one of Greece’s largest and most significant cities, with a population of 90,000 in 400 BC.
-The Romans destroyed Corinth in 146 BC, rebuilt it in 44 BC, and later made it the provincial capital of Greece. - Temple of Apollo - The Temple of Apollo at Corinth was built in 550 BC.
+The Romans destroyed Corinth in 146 BC, rebuilt a new city in 44 BC, and later made it the provincial capital of Greece. - Temple of Apollo - The Temple of Apollo at Corinth was built in 550 BC.

-- Bema of Apostle Paul (Roman Agora) of Ancient Corinth - During Paul’s time in Corinth, he was brought before the proconsul Lucius Junius Gallio Annaeanus, also known as Gallio, on charges of illegal teachings.
-Gallio, however, dismissed the case as a religious dispute among Jews.
-Tradition holds that Paul’s trial took place at the Bema, a large elevated platform in the center of the Roman Forum of ancient Corinth, from which city officials addressed the public.
+- Temple of Apollo - During Paul’s time in Corinth, he was brought before the proconsul Lucius Junius Gallio Annaeanus, also known as Gallio, on charges of illegal teachings.
+Gallio, however, declined to judge what he saw as a mere religious dispute among the Jews.
+Tradition holds that Paul’s trial took place at the Bema, a large elevated platform prominently located in the center of the Roman Forum of ancient Corinth, from which city officials addressed the public.
 Due to its association with Saint Paul, the Bema was later converted into a Christian church during the Byzantine period.

 -

-Archaeological Museum of Corinth - Constructed between 1931-1932, the Archaeological Museum of Ancient Corinth was designed to showcase the numerous recent archaeological finds.
-Located within the archaeological site of Ancient Corinth, the museum falls under the jurisdiction of the 37th Ephoreia of the Greek Archaeological Service.
+Archaeological Museum of Corinth - The Archaeological Museum of Ancient Corinth was built between 1931-1932 to showcase the numerous recent archaeological discoveries.
+The museum is situated within the archaeological site of Ancient Corinth, Greece, and falls under the jurisdiction of the 37th Ephoreia of the Greek Archaeological Service.

 Key features of the Archaeological site of Ancient Corinth include: